Posted on August 5, 2014 in Teen Drinking

 So, what is a responsible parent to do?

 - Model behaviors that you wish for your children to emulate.
 Children see adults as role models for appropriate and safe behavior.
-Many of the adolescents who end up in substance abuse treatment programs have parents who are either in active addiction or in recovery themselves.
+Many of the adolescents who end up in alcoholism treatment programs have parents who are either in active addiction or in recovery themselves.